My current research focuses on multimodal and collaborative interfaces, particularly

 Current Research Focus

-My interests involve researching the effect of different interactive modalities and interfaces tailored to specific environments or scenarios.
-My goal is to promote effective information sharing and visualization.
+Our research focuses on understanding the effects of different interactive modalities tailored to specific environments or scenarios.
+Our goal is to promote effective information sharing and visualization.

 Up to 400,000 people may die each year as a result of preventable medical errors.
 We're developing hands-free and multimodal interfaces to facilitate situational awareness in collaborative tasks and procedures.
 Work in this area is still ongoing.

 Pain Synthesis on Virtual Avatars

 The ability for healthcare providers to identify pain in patients is of critical importance.
 We introduce a novel method using performance-driven synthesis in virtual avatars for tools that may one day help train providers to better recognize pain.